 - 5.1 Waste Management Areas (WMAs) are specific sites identified on the Policies Map for waste management facilities and consist of existing operational sites (which make a significant contribution to managing any waste stream) and committed sites (i.e. sites with planning permission but which are not yet operational).
-Policy 3 sets the policy framework for WMAs. - 5.2 This Plan does not allocate any sites for future waste management development.
-The Waste Needs Assessment (December 2018) which accompanies this Further Draft Plan has not identified any capacity gaps which justify the allocation of sites.
+Policy 3: Waste Management Needs sets the policy framework for WMAs. - 5.2 This Plan does not allocate any sites for future waste management development.
+An up-to-date Waste Needs Assessment prepared alongside this Plan did not identify any capacity gaps which justify the allocation of sites.
 Proposals for any future waste management development can be dealt with through Policy 4: Providing for Waste Management and other policies in this document.
+For the avoidance of doubt, criterion (b) below includes Neighbourhood Plans. - 5.3 Please note that Policy 16: Consultation Areas (CAs) covers proposals which fall within 250m of a WMA.
+The following policy focuses on the development of WMAs themselves.